fredemmott/HTCC/docs/dcs-world/README.md

 2. If using controller emulation, you probably want to hide DCS's default gloved hands.
 Inside DCS's installation folder, find `CoreMods\characters\models\glove_L.chanimgpu` and `glove_R.chanimgpu` - inside these files, change the `scale` to `0`
 3. If using a PointCTRL with custom firmware, unbind the PointCTRL X and Y axes within DCS
 4. Launch DCS with the `--force_steam_VR` option, or if you're using Skatezilla's launcher, select SteamVR.
 You must do this even if you're not using Steam, and even if you have an Oculus headset.
-5. If using touchscreen emulation, enable DCS's option to lock the mouse cursor to the window
+5. If using touchscreen emulation (recommended), enable DCS's option to lock the mouse cursor to the window
 6. If using a virtual VR controller, enable DCS's option to support touch controllers in VR settings

 ![Skatezilla's SteamVR option](skatezilla-steamvr.png).

-There doesn't appear to be a way to disable 'touch to interact'; be careful not to accidentally touch the controls.
+If using VR controller emulation, there doesn't appear to be a way to disable 'touch to interact'; be careful not to accidentally touch the controls.
 This is especially problematic for the fire suppression pull handles in the A10C.

-If accidental control interactions are a problem, switch to 'Virtual Touch Screen' mode - though you will then need to use a mouse for menus.
+If accidental control interactions are a problem, switch to 'Virtual Touch Screen' mode - though you may then need to use a mouse for menus.

 ## Controls